MarkCL/MarkCL/README.md

 👋 Hi, I’m Cheng-Lung(Mark) Wu

-Professional principal software engineer with over 10 years of experience, a Master of Science in Communication Engineering and a Bachelor of Electronic Engineering.
+A Professional principal software engineer with over 10 years of experience, a Master of Science in Communication Engineering and a Bachelor of Electronic Engineering.
 Embedded software development, and designing and coding utility programs.
 Microsoft Certified: Azure Developer Associate.
 Seeking to leverage solid experience and extensive education to obtain a new position as an embedded engineer or software engineer.

 Specialties:
 * Experience across hardware, multiple level programming language such as C, C#, Python, Swift, Go